Cincinesh/tue/docs/headers/mat.md

 [Tuesday](../../README.md)/[Headers](../headers.md)/`<tue/mat.hpp>`
 ===================================================================
-This header provides the `mat` type, type aliases, and some related non-member functions.
+This header provides the `mtue::at` type, type aliases, and some related non-member functions.

 Types
 -----
-The `mat` type represents a 2-dimensional matrix with a given component type and dimensions.
+The `tue::mat` type represents a 2-dimensional matrix with a given component type and dimensions.
 It is declared as follows:

 ```c++
 template<typename T, int C, int R>